• hello@wearetempo.org

 After recently launching our new online Tempo Time Credit platform we have also seen a large proportion of those signed up being women.
 Since we launched, we have signed up 1915 volunteers of which 71% are women.
 Showing just how important and committed women are in keeping the voluntary sector going during these difficult times.

 Nationally the split between volunteers’ gender is 60% female and 40% male (NCVO).
-Tempo and the 1,000 voluntary organisations we work with and support, have 71% female volunteers and 2% from non-binary and transgender communities.
+Tempo and the 1,000 voluntary organisations we work with and support have 71% female volunteers and 2% from non-binary and transgender communities.
 This shows the greater affinity women have with the harder to reach and more excluded groups in society, that Tempo has focussed on.
 Work by the Chief Economist of the Bank of England suggests that the value in £ terms is up to £234 billion.

-Mark Froud, Chief Executive at Tempo Time Credits said, “We undervalue the impact of women volunteers at our peril.
+“We undervalue the impact of women volunteers at our peril.
 They have helped see us through the last year.
-More importantly, they are the unsung heroines of our voluntary and community sectors.”
+More importantly, they are the unsung heroines of our voluntary and community sectors.”

 Volunteers that are part of Tempo Time Credit schemes are also more likely to be new volunteers.
 10% had never volunteered before and 15% rarely.